daattali/beautiful-jekyll/_posts/2020-05-03-2020-05-02-visual-studio-codespaces-self-hosted-md.md

 Go to https:portal.azure.com and use the search box to find the visual studio online plan by name - vso-myplan

-Select Raw details and copy the id including the quotes
+Select Properties and copy the resource id id including the quotes
 ![screenshot of azure portal - raw detail tab ]({{site.baseurl}}/img/Screenshot 2020-05-03 at 09.34.45.png)

 ### Example